trezor/blockbook/docs/rocksdb.md

 > - _vint_, _vuint_ - variable length signed/unsigned int
 > - _addrDesc_ - address descriptor, abstraction of an address.
 >   For Bitcoin type coins it is the transaction output script, stored as variable length array of bytes.
->   For Ethereum type coins it is fixed size array of 20 bytes.
 > - _bigInt_ - unsigned big integer, stored as length of the array (1 byte) followed by array of bytes of big int, i.e. _(int_len byte)+(int_value []byte)_.
 Zero is stored as one byte of value 0.
 > - _float32_ - float32 number stored as _uint32_
 > - string - string stored as `(len vuint)+(value []byte)`